Josephine Baker: World War II

 In September 1939, when France declared war on Germany in response to the invasion of Poland, Baker was recruited by the Deuxième Bureau, the French military intelligence agency, as an "honorable correspondent".
 Baker worked with Jacques Abtey, the head of French counterintelligence in Paris.

 She socialized with the Germans at embassies, ministries, night clubs, charming them while secretly gathering information.
 Her café-society fame enabled her to rub shoulders with those in the know, from high-ranking Japanese officials to Italian and Vichy bureaucrats, reporting to Abtey what she heard.
 She attended parties and gathered information at the Italian embassy without raising suspicion.
-The Deuxième Bureau shared information with Wilfred Dunderdale at the Secret Intelligence Service (MI6) in London, and when it had to go underground, Baker reported to London directly; in North Africa she reported via the American diplomate spies to London.
+The Deuxième Bureau shared information with Wilfred Dunderdale at the Secret Intelligence Service (MI6) in London, and when it had to go underground, Baker reported to London directly; in North Africa she reported via the American diplomat spies to London.

 Baker's espionage work went beyond merely gathering information at social events.

 She had a pilot's license and during the Phoney War she flew missions.
 She collected detailed intelligence on German troop movements, as well as the locations and activities of airfields and harbors.
 Confident in her celebrity status and the protections it afforded, Baker believed she could operate without raising suspicion.
-To covertly transport sensitive information, she used ingenious methods, such as writing notes on her hands and arms, pinning them inside her clothing, and using invisible ink.
+To covertly transport sensitive information, she used methods such as writing notes on her hands and arms, pinning them inside her clothing, and using invisible ink.
 Her boldness paid off, allowing her to smuggle intelligence across borders and deliver critical reports to the French Resistance.